Want to know how to reverse sear steak your steak?

 Instructions

-- Take the sirloin out of the fridge 2 hours before cooking and trim any excess fat or silver skin.
+- Take the steak out of the fridge 2 hours before cooking and trim any excess fat or silver skin.

 - Smother the meat in oil and salt while resting out in the refrigerator.

-- Load the pellets, prime, and set the grill temperature to 225F and wait until up to temp.
+- Load the pellets, prime, and set the grill temperature to 180°F -220°F and wait until up to temp.
+Remove steak from the fridge and give them a good coat of salt and pepper.

 - Put the steaks on the pellet grill in indirect heat with the fat cap facing the hottest point.

-- Insert the temperature probe into the thickest part of the meat and wait until it reads 120F.
+- Insert the temperature probe into the thickest part of the meat and wait until it reads 110F°F.

 - Remove the steaks from the grill and rest for 5 mins.

-- When at a sizzling temperature, add the steak and leave for 2 -3 minutes.
+- Heat a cast iron pan to a high temperature.
+When at a sizzling temperature, add the butter and add the steak and leave for 1 minute and then flip.

-- Rest in a foil pouch for 10 minutes, add fresh cracked black pepper and enjoy!
+- Rest in a foil for 10 minutes, add fresh cracked black pepper and enjoy!

 Smoke On!